How to get an overtired baby to sleep

 When the baby is overtired, stress hormones are released, making it harder for them to relax.
 It often takes quite a bit of support and a combination of several different variable to help a baby calm down.

-How to calm an overtired baby
+How to get an overtired baby to sleep

 There are several natural ways to help your baby relax, and you’re probably already using many of them instinctively.
 The two relaxation techniques that usually work best for newborns are movement and sucking, but anything that reminds them of life in the womb can also be very soothing.